TheMightyGit/rssole/README.md

 # rssole

-An RSS Reader inspired by the late Google Reader.
+An absolutely no frills RSS Reader inspired by the late Google Reader.
 Runs on your local machine or local network serving your RSS feeds via a clean responsive web interface.

 ![Screenshot 2023-08-10 at 14 21 53](https://github.com/TheMightyGit/rssole/assets/888751/a44ae604-72a4-4e92-8ed7-5580663eaf0c)